awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 **To connect to a DB instance with SSL using the mysql utility**

-1. Download a root certificate that works for all regions from [here](https://s3.amazonaws.com/rds-downloads/rds-ca-2015-root.pem)\.
+1. Download a root certificate that works for all AWS Regions\.

+   For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 1. Enter the following command at a command prompt to connect to a DB instance with SSL using the `mysql` utility\.
 For the `-h` parameter, substitute the DNS name for your DB instance\.
 For the `--ssl-ca` parameter, substitute the SSL certificate file name as appropriate\.